itsJamilAhmed/scs-credit-card-demo/README.md

 No other service (such as the Orchestrator) was needed at this stage.
 We will go onto to deploy them next.

-### Step 3: Start the Orchestrator, Transactions History, Fraud Detection and Card Block Services
+### Step :three:: Start the Orchestrator, Transactions History, Fraud Detection and Card Block Services

 Once again across separate terminals, start the services like so: